PennHealthX/pennhealthx.github.io/src/conference.template.md

 title: PennHealthX Conference
 ---

-# 2026 PennHealthX Conference
+# 2026 PennHealthX Conference:

-Coming soon!
+Innovation Ecosystem: How Partnerships Power the Future of Healthcare

+:calendar: Date: Saturday, November 14th, 2026
+More details to come...